This annual list of the best lawn care/landscaping franchises was revised and updated on June 1, 2022.

 6. NaturaLawn of America

-Founded by Beecher Smith and Philip Catron in 1987 and franchising since 1989, the number of locations has grown in recent years to the current total of 91 (no change from the previously reported total), of which seven are company-owned and all are located in the US.
+Founded by Beecher Smith and Philip Catron in 1987 and franchising since 1989, the number of locations has grown in recent years to the current total of 93 (up from the previously reported total of 91), of which 11 are company-owned and all are located in the US.

 An Important Note About Our Methodology